 - Parowan Gap Petroglyphs - Free to visit, these Native American Petroglyphs are thought to date back almost a thousand years.

 - Zion National Park - It would be worth adding an extra day to explore Zion National Park and its stunning landscape; this national park is in a lot of people's bucket lists for a reason!
+If you'd like to hike up to Angels Landing, you will need a permit and will need to make a reservation.
+Check the Zion National Park's website for more details.

 - Dixie National Forest - You'll definitely want to stop by Dixie National Forest, easy to get to from both routes and the perfect place to stretch your legs and admire the stunning scenery.